ponty/psidialogs/README.md

 # Demo

 <!-- embedme doc/gen/python3_-m_psidialogs.examples.demo.txt -->
-All backends and all functions can be tested with the demo:
+All backends and all dialog types can be tested with the demo:
 ```console
 $ python3 -m psidialogs.examples.demo
 ```